Esri/geodev-hackerlabs/develop/wab/add_custom_theme/lab.md

 4. Click the HackerlabTheme and click `Save`.
 Notice the default `Style` is light blue and contains one `Layout`, but the header controller is dark gray.
 We are going change this to match our theme using CSS.

 5. Click the `HackerlabTheme\styles\default` folder and edit the style.css.
-Make sure you refresh the page each time you save your work to see your changes.
 Throughout this lab you will see the name jimu which is the [Jimu CSS framework] (https://developers.arcgis.com/web-appbuilder/api-reference/css-framework.htm) in Web AppBuilder.

         Import a new font and change the background color.